seregazhuk/seregazhuk.github.io_old/_posts/2016-07-14-laravel-request-lifecycle.md

 ## Dispatch Request

-After bootstraping the application and registering service providers, the Request will be dispatched by the router:
+After bootstrapping the application and registering service providers, the Request will be dispatched by the router:

 {% highlight php %}
 <?php